-Mary Murray is an assistant professor and director of the MS Program in Sports Medicine.
-She has been involved in the field of athletic training as a clinician and educator for over 25 years.
-Murray has experience as a program director, clinical coordinator, faculty member and clinical supervisor in professional (baccalaureate and post-baccalaureate degrees) and post-professional athletic training education programs.
+Mary Murray is an associate professor and the director of the Master of Science in Sports Medicine Program.
+She has been involved in the profession of athletic training as a clinician and educator for nearly 30 years.
+Murray provided healthcare to student-athletes in NCAA Division 1, Division 3, community college, and military institute settings.
+Murray has experience as a program director, clinical coordinator, faculty member, and clinical supervisor in professional and post-professional athletic training education programs.
 Currently, she teaches Pathokinesiology of Orthopedic Injury and Advanced Musculoskeletal Assessment and Injury Prevention in the Sports Medicine program.
-In addition, she serves as a mentor or committee chair for master's student research projects.
-Murray has experience in program development, curriculum design, injury assessment, and therapeutic interventions.
-She is a mentor for the NATA Student Leadership Committee, a member of the PATS Education Committee and the SHRS Academic Integrity Hearing Board and the Clinical and Community-Based Education Committees.
+In addition, she serves as a mentor and/or thesis committee chair for graduate student research projects.
+Murray’s research interests are in program development and assessment, injury assessment, and therapeutic interventions.
+She serves as chair of the PATS Education Committee, is a member of the EATA Educational Summit Committee, the SHRS Academic Integrity Hearing Board, Wellness Pavilion Committee, and the Clinical and Community-Based Education Committee.

 Education & Training

 - MA, University of North Carolina, Chapel Hill

 - EdD, Seton Hall University

 - Kappa Delta Pi, International Honor Society in Education, 2007